Updated June 2022

-For most businesses, sharing digital documents is becoming vital.
+For most businesses, sharing important, sensitive and confidential digital documents is becoming a vital part of everyday business.
 With remote working on the rise and B2B buying becoming increasingly internet-focused, the ability to quickly and easily exchange files is vital for collaboration, productivity and efficiency.

 Clearly, these risks are heightened further for teams working in areas where sensitive information is widespread, such as Biotech or Mergers and Acquisitions.
 Not only are there practical risks to accidentally leaking classified or sensitive data – there are legal, reputational and business consequences, too.